Amelia is a campaign manager working in a busy marketing department looking after a range of marketing for the society’s products and services.

 Generally, I start each day going through emails received, which will include internal, external and junk.
 I will reply to anything that is just an inquiry and I know the answer to.
 If I don’t know the answers, or it is actionable – I will leave as unread to come back to later.
 I will then look at my ‘to do’ list, and add any of the unknown answers to questions and of course the actionable items.
 I will then prioritise what needs actioning straight away.

 Days at work range from writing a brief for our studio team, that will describe and request visuals for a new branch campaign.
-This can include anything from creating posters and leaflets and other elements to promote our services, such as our Member Rewards and Nottingham Mortgage Services to writing, creating and sending emails to our members, meetings about projects or marketing support, team updates.
+This can include anything from creating posters and leaflets and other elements to promote our services, such as our Member Rewards and Mortgage Advice Bureau to writing, creating and sending emails to our members, meetings about projects or marketing support, team updates.
 There is quite a lot of admin involved in a marketing role.
 But when you get chance to be creative, it is an amazing feeling.

 I have to be very strict in making sure I have structure to my day and week.
 With the ‘to do’ lists as mentioned, and then prioritisation along with meeting appointments and deadlines, included in my work calendar (Outlook).
 I have ADHD and when I was at school it was picked up as hyperactivity so didn’t get the support you get in schools nowadays, and I wasn’t overly successful at school because of my lack of attention and being disorganised.
 However, I went on to college and university – where marketing really caught my attention, and was I able to create my own coping mechanisms and structured way of learning and working to ensure that tasks get done well and in a timely manner.
 So I have to make sure I always have structure.
 If you are struggling at school speak out, and get support – and know that you can do whatever you dream of – you just need to be positive and open to everything going on around you.